davidlein/davidlein.frostgravecompanion.capstone/README.md

 # davidlein.frostgravecompanion.capstone
 frostgrave companion app capstone

+(Base readme didn't like all the bullets and extra lines)

 A complete working application is due by Monday, 6/27/22, at midnight.
 Grading will be done through the case study development phase and conclude after the final presentation on Tuesday, 6/28/22, and Wednesday, 6/29/22.
 This will be done by appointment.
 Your instructor will schedule practice presentation sessions before the final presentation during the case study development phase.